-Lingcod (Ophiodon elongates) is a popular target in the Oregon recreational bottomfish fishery.
-Many anglers especially like to target lingcod during the months when the fishery is open to all-depths, as larger lingcod are thought to occur in deeper offshore waters.
+Lingcod is a popular target in the Oregon recreational bottomfish fishery.
+Many anglers especially like to target Lingcod during the months when the fishery is open to all-depths, as larger Lingcod are thought to occur in deeper offshore waters.
 Lingcod have their own daily bag limit (2 per angler per day), separate from the other bottomfish.
 There is also a minimum size limit of 22 inches.
-In 2020, anglers landed just over 53,000 lingcod, totaling 162 mt.
+In 2021, anglers landed just over 48,000 lingcod, totaling 145 mt.

-Contact: Lynn Mattes (lynn.mattes@state.or.us), Christian Heath
+Contact: Lynn Mattes (lynn.mattes@odfw.oregon.gov), Christian Heath (christian.t.heath@odfw.oregon.gov)